cflynn07/myblog/posts/2020-11-09-book-review-free-as-in-freedom.md

 I would like to consider the same question using a different criterion: the prosperity and freedom of the public in general.
 </blockquote>

+Stallman contends that non-free software inhibits the overall prosperity of humanity.
+Software is extremely important to societal well being and closed-off software prevents SWEs from "standing on the shoulders of giants" or building upon the work of others.

 https://www.gnu.org/philosophy/shouldbefree.en.html